ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 Artifact:

-: the physical or non-physical thing that is moving along the supply chain.
+: the physical or non-physical item that is moving along the supply chain.

 Claim:

-: a non-repudiable statement about an artifact encoded as a COSE payload provided by the issuer.
+: an identifiable and non-repudiable statement about an Artifact made by an Issuer.
+In SCITT, claims are encoded as COSE signed objects; the payload of the COSE structure contains the statement.

+Issuer:

+: the originator of named statements, which are signed into claims submitted to a Transparency Service for registration.
+The Issuer may be the owner or author of the Artifact, or a completely independent third party.

 Envelope:

-: a container that includes the metadata added to a Statement, making it a Claim.
-Effectively, a COSE envelope with headers, signature, and potentially the statement included as the COSE payload.
+: the metadata added to the Statement by the Issuer to make it a Claim.
+It contains the identity of the issuer and other information to help Verifiers identify the Artifact referred in the statement.
+A Claim binds the Envelope to the statement.
+In COSE, the envelope consists of protected headers.

 Feed:

-: An identifier of an Artifact for a series of Transparent Claims.
-Effectively, a new COSE header attribute that contains a name given to the Artifact given by the Issuer.

-Issuer:

-: originator of named statements, signing statements, thereby refining them to a Claim, and issuing/sending Claims to the Transparency Service.
+: An identifier chosen by the Issuer for the Artifact.
+For every Issuer and Feed, the Ledger on a Transparency Service contains a sequence of claims about the same Artifact.
+ In COSE, feed is one of the protected headers of the envelope.

 Ledger:

-: a COSE-based merkle tree allowing for append-only operations to add Claims

-Profile:

-: tbd
+: the verifiable data structure that stores Claims in a transparency service.
+SCITT supports multiple ledger formats to accomodate different transparency service implementations, such as historical Merkle Trees and sparse Merkle Trees.

+Transparency Service:

+: the entity that maintains and extends the Ledger, and endorses its state.
+A Transparency Service can be a complicated distributed system, and SCITT requires the TS to provide many security guarantees about its ledger.
+The identity of a TS is captured by a public key that must be known by Verifiers in order to validate Receipts.

 Receipt:

-: a COSE countersignature that is a proof of inclusion specific to a Claim in a ledger.
+: a Receipt is a special form of COSE countersignature for claims that embeds cryptographic evidence that the claim is recorded in the ledger.
+It consists of a ledger-specific inclusion proof, a signature by the transparency service of the state of the ledger, and additional metadata (contained in the countersignature protected headers) to assist in auditing.

+Registration:

+: the process of submitting a claim to a transparency service, storing it in the ledger and producing the Receipt returned to the submitter.

 Transparent Claim:

-: a Claim processed by the Transparency Service, added to the ledger, and augmented by a Receipt.

-Transparency Service:

-: the thing that operates on the ledger, including auditing and querying via trusted operations
+: a Claim that is augmented with a receipt of its registration.
+A Transparent Claim remains a valid Claim (as the receipt is carred in the countersignature), and may be registered again in a different TS.

 {: #mybody}

-# High-level architecture

-SCITT provides an interoperability framework to verify the transparency of arbitrary digital artifacts registered across many different ledgers.
-Although instances of SCITT transparency services may differ in their implementations, SCITT aims to enforce a common baseline accountability guarantee for auditors and consumers of transparency evidence.

-## Principals

-### Transparency services

-As a decentralized system, SCITT allows anyone to operate their own instance of a transparency service, which maintains its own ledger

-### Issuers and claims

-Claims are non-repudiable statements made by issuers.
-In SCITT, many claims are made by authors, reviewers and distributors of digital artifacts, including source and binary packages, firmware, audit reports, etc.

-### Verifiers
- including users, and anyone else

-## What is transparency
+# Definition of Transparency
+In this document, we use a definition of transparency built over abstract notions of ledgers and receipts.
+Existing transparency systems such as Certificate Transparency (CT) are instances of this definition.

+A *claim* is an identifiable and non-repudiable statement made by an *issuer*.

 - Claims can be issued and endorsed by principals (issuers).